STC/EGR/MUS 209: Transformations in Engineering and the Arts (STL/LA)

 STC/EGR/MUS 309: Independent Design in Engineering and the Arts

-This course seeks to teach core principles of the life sciences through a set of key historical questions that biologists have sought to answer.
-Each week, we will focus on a different major idea as an answer to longstanding problems in understanding life.
-Readings will focus on the primary publications that answered these questions.
-We will discuss both the basic biology at stake and what enabled each scientist to see something new.
-In addition to our seminar discussions, we will have several hands-on sessions to allow students to examine the materials used or see the kinds of results obtained in the historic experiments.
-By situating key findings in their historical setting, we aim to depict science as an inquiry-based, concrete, and ongoing activity, rather than as codified and unchanging.
-Topics include cell theory, evolution, experimental embryology, genetics, recombinant DNA, and molecular development.
-(Tuesday, Thursday 11:00 a.m. - 12:20 p.m.)
+The course will teach core principles of the life sciences through a set of key questions that biologists have sought to answer over the past 200 years.
+We will read historic scientific publications, discussing the basic biology at stake as well as what enabled each scientist to see something new.
+In addition, we will schedule several hands-on sessions with relevant materials.
+By situating key findings in their place and time we show how science is an inquiry-based, concrete, and ongoing activity, rather than codified and unchanging knowledge.
+Topics include cell theory, evolution, experimental embryology, genetics, and molecular development.